reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 }
 {% endhighlight %}

 Note that I'm storing bits of data from the query inside the marker instance.
-Yes, you can add arbitrary attributes!
-These will be accessible to the infoWindow activated by the listener.
-This really comes in handy, as we'll see with <code>markerClick</code> below.
+Yes, you can add arbitrary attributes to Javascript objects!
+Am I the only one who didn't know that?
+Anyway, these custom attributes will be accessible to the infoWindow object activated by the listener.
+This comes in handy if you need to build an infoWindow from scratch using data from your query:

 {% highlight javascript %}
 function markerClick(map, m, ifw) {